mwernerds/somescripts/README.md

 the first page.
 Hence, if you bind scientific papers, you will see the headers of the files including title and authors in the table of contents.

+# Amazon Push

+Amazon Cloud Drive is a nice service for storing files in the cloud.
+Here, I provide some scripts for pushing and pulling directories to and from Amazon including strong GPG encryption for the actual file contents.
+Note that directory listings are pushed *unencrypted*.
+I use them for searching specific files.